 - Look, listen and feel their chest for responsiveness

 - If no breathing begins, give 1 breath every 5 seconds

 - Continue to do several times

 If you have administered rescue breathing and it was not successful, it’s time to try the next step.

 One life-changing advancement that has been made is the invention and availability of an opioid reversal drug called Narcan, also known as Naloxone.
 Narcan is a medication that can be administered to block or reverse the effects of opioids.

-Narcan is now available at drugstores in 46 states.
-The person would then administer Narcan.
-Narcan is available in a few different types of intra-nasal kits, so there’s a number of potential challenges with people unfamiliar with the assembly process.
+It is often used to counter decreased breathing that occurs during an opioid overdose and can be given intravenously, injected via muscle, or sprayed into a person’s nose.
+It’s important to note that because Narcan is now available in a few different types of intra-nasal kits, there are a number of potential challenges with people unfamiliar with the assembly process.
 So if possible, the pre-assembled 4mg kits are preferable.